 The divided sidewalks throughout town give the right-of-way to bicycles and you need to be careful not be run over by the two-wheel terrors.

-Life in Erlangen, Germany takes on a slow pace.
+Life in Erlangen takes on a slow pace.
 Time just seems to move slowly here.
 Given the local university and an international population, there are restaurants in town from all over the world, but Italian cuisine seems to be particularly popular here.
-Long, relaxed lunches and protracted dinners are the norm in Erlangen.
-The days are filled with the tranquil atmosphere of a slower life in Erlangen.
+Long, relaxed lunches and protracted dinners are the norm here.
+The days are filled with the tranquil atmosphere of a slower pace of life.

-  Despite being a workaday factory town that was essentially obliterated in World War II, there is still a charm here.
-Sure, Erlangen lacks the medieval charms of neighboring Nuremberg or Bamberg, but its uniqueness comes through in the small details found in the corners of this town.
-We found some older appearing buildings in Erlangen, but one of them had a corner stone from 1952.
+And you won’t find the grand palaces and majestic views of neighboring Wurzburg, but its uniqueness comes through in the small details found in the corners of this town.
+We found some buildings that appeared to be older, but one of them had a corner stone from 1952.

 For tourists and visitors, there aren’t many things to do in Erlangen, Germany.
 The one real highlight in town is the Siemens Healthineers MedMuseum (Siemens Unternehmensmuseum für Medizinische Technik).
 While owned and operated by the company, the MedMuseum really is the history of medicine and medical innovation.

 Life here is positively bucolic.
-Visiting this little town in Franconia is less about the things to do in Erlangen than it is about experiencing the daily life in Erlangen.
+Visiting this little town in the Franconia area of Bavaria is less about the things to do in Erlangen than it is about experiencing the joys of daily life.

 A few more photos: